← Try the two studios

 You do not have to judge learning by screen time.
 Ask your child to show, change and explain their creation.

-• A complete three-page animated story they can replay
+• A completed story mission they can replay and continue

 • Characters responding to Go, taps and messages